Initial draft, GM

 - not be kept for longer than is necessary for the purposes for which it is processed;

 - be processed in line with the data subject’s rights;

 - not be transferred outside the EU without adequate protection.

 - We only collect or process personal data when we have a lawful basis for doing so.
 The six lawful bases for processing personal data are:

 - Vital interests

 - Legitimate interests

-- Much of the personal data we collect is processed on the basis of consent – meaning that a client, potential volunteer, individual seeking help or services, job applicant or other individual explicitly tells us they agree that the organisation will process some of their personal data for a specific, named purpose.
+- Much of the personal data we collect is processed on the basis of consent – meaning that a client, individual seeking help or services, job applicant or other individual explicitly tells us they agree that the organisation will process some of their personal data for a specific, named purpose.

 - We may also process personal data in order to create contracts or fulfil contractual obligations, or because we have a legal or statutory responsibility to do so.
 This most often applies to data processed to provide our services to organisations or individuals; to contract the services of others; to fulfil our financial obligations to HMRC and other entities; and to fulfil any employment, health and safety or safeguarding responsibilities we may have.

 - More rarely, we may need to process personal data based on vital interests or legitimate interests.
 If we process data on the lawful basis of legitimate interests, we ensure that processing this data is necessary to fulfil our core functions as an organisation, and that this processing does not overly affect the interests, rights and privacy of the person whose data we are processing.